hazelcast/hazelcast-jet/site/docs/operations/docker.md

 CMD ["sh", "-c", "jet -a $ADDRESSES submit /examples/hello-world.jar"]
 ```

-The first line specifies `hazelcast/hazelcast-jet` image as base image.
+The first line specifies the `hazelcast/hazelcast-jet` image as base
+image.
 The `ADD` command copies the `hello-world.jar` to the `/examples`
 directory inside the container image. `ENV` command defines an
 environment variable `ADDRESSES` with default value of `172.17.0.2`.
 This can be overriden via `-e` parameter of the `docker run`